 - Do everything they can to help stop the global temperature rising by more than 1.5°C.

-- Reduce their greenhouse gas emissions to zero by 2050 at the latest.
+- Collectively reduce their greenhouse gas emissions to absolute zero before or by 2050.
 Richer countries should do this faster.
 By 2030, global emissions must be half as much as they were in 2010.

-- Stop using fossil fuels (coal, oil and gas) as quickly as possible.
+- Stop using and producing fossil fuels (coal, oil and gas) as quickly as possible.

 - Make sure that climate action is done in a way that does not violate anyone’s human rights, and reduces rather than increases inequality

-- Work together to fairly share the burden of climate change - richer countries must help others.
+- Work together to fairly share the burden of climate change – richer countries must provide financial and technical support to people in developing countries who have suffered and will continue to suffer losses and damages caused by the climate crisis.